 Besides our Portugal visit motivations due to family heritage, here are some other incredible reasons why we wanted to visit Lisbon;

-• The climate is perfect; Perched on the western edge of Europe, Lisbon is the continent’s sunniest capital city, boasting an average of 2,799 hours of sunshine a year, beating out Athens, which has 2,771 hours of sun a year.
+• The climate is perfect - Perched on the western edge of Europe, Lisbon is the continent’s sunniest capital city, boasting an average of 2,799 hours of sunshine a year, beating out Athens, which has 2,771 hours of sun a year.

-• It’s a foodie’s paradise; Nobody anywhere does custard tarts (or pastel de natas, as they’re called here) quite like Portugal.
-And perhaps nowhere in Portugal does them as well as Pasteis de Belém in Lisbon, which is why queues for the sweet, rich and perfectly crisp tarts often stretch out the door and down the street.
+• It’s a foodie’s paradise - Nobody anywhere does custard tarts (or pastel de natas, as they’re called here) quite like Portugal.
+And perhaps nowhere in Portugal does them as well as Pastéis de Belém in Lisbon, which is why queues for the sweet, rich and perfectly crisp tarts often stretch out the door and down the street.

-• The coastal geography (as well as the city) is frequently stunning with the views of the cliffs.
+• The coastal geography (as well as the city) - is frequently stunning with the views of the cliffs.

-• The city is an architectural melting pot.
+• The city is an architectural melting pot

-Youtube Video LinkCheck out our video for a overview of our trip through Portugal and for some interestings information.
-This video is the property of Just Traveling Thru, LLC.
+NOTE: This video is the property of Just Traveling Thru, LLC.

 If you enjoy our videos click here to subscribe to our Youtube Channel.